oVirt/ovirt-site/source/uncategorized/overlay-networks-with-neutron-integration.html.md

 ![](oVirt_Neutron_GRE.jpeg "oVirt_Neutron_GRE.jpeg")

-Install oVirt 3.3
+**Install oVirt 3.3**

 Setup a couple of RHEL 6.5 hosts, run yum update.
+These will be used to host guests.

+**Install Neutron Controller**

 On the RHEL 6.5 host that will be used as the Neutron server, L3 agent and DHCP agent - Install iproute 2 that supports namespaces (For example 2.6.32-130): <https://brewweb.devel.redhat.com/buildinfo?buildID=297968>